-To simplify the definition of values, especially functions, in HOFL programs and in the interactive HOFL interpreter, HOFL supports syntactic sugar for top-level program definitions.
+To simplify the definition of values, especially functions, at top-level HOFL supports syntactic sugar for top-level program definitions.
 For example, the fact and even?/odd? examples can also be expressed as follows:

 The HOFL read-eval-print loop (REPL) accepts definitions as well as expressions.
 All definitions are considered to be mutually recursive.
 Any expression submitted to the REPL is evaluated in the context of a bindrec derived from all the definitions submitted so far.
 If there has been more than one definition with a given name, the most recent definition with that name is used.
 For example, consider the following sequence of REPL interactions: